 One day you will look back and see that all along you were blooming. — Morgan Harpers Nichols

-First of all, the whole organization thing was hard.
+Let’s talk about starting a student organization in college.
+First of all, it was hard.
 One of the hardest things I’ve done so far.
 When I got to college, I wanted to be a new version of myself– a boss.
 The thing is, I’ve never held any kind of leadership position before presiding over our S&S. Unless being the eldest sibling and the head of the family praise dance group counts.
 Shoot, I barely participated in any clubs in high school.
 I had no idea how any of this stuff worked, but I was up for the challenge of carving out a space for young, Black women pursuing healthcare careers.
 I did my research and built a pretty solid foundation on how to lead, the basics of student organizations, and the criteria for starting one at my own school.

 In the first year or so of S&S becoming an official organization, there were a lot of setbacks.
 We also saw a lot of success.
 There were times when I wanted to quit, hand my position over to someone else.
 However, I feel like I would’ve done myself a huge disservice by just giving up.